 Data header format

-Second file related to the records is human readable header.
-Many formats can be used here however as the file structure must support subsections in order to made it versatile enough.
-It was decided to use INFO format developed at CMI.
-This is very simple “braindead” text format which can be generated by any program or can be written manually and it is also very easy to read.
-Libraries are available for LV, Octave and Matlab.
-Each header of the measurement (= one measurement session) is structured into following levels (): Session, Averaging group, Record.
-Each session contains one or more averaging groups defined by item ‘groups count’.
-The session always contains setup of the HW, which is common for all averaging groups, such as HW identifiers, capabilities of HW, etc. Next, it contains ‘averaging group G’ sections, where G is averaging group index.
-Each averaging group contains setup unique for each group, such as number of samples, sampling rate, etc. Each averaging group also contains information about particular records within the group.
+Second file related to the raw records is human readable header.
+Many formats can be used here.
+However, as the file structure must support subsections in order to make it versatile enough.
+It was decided to use INFO format developed at CMI [2].
+This is very simple ‘braindead’ text format which can be generated by any program or can be written manually and it is also very easy to read.
+Libraries are available for LV, Octave and Matlab and can be implemented even for C/C++.
+Each header of the measurement (= one measurement session) is structured into following levels: (i) Session, (ii) Repetition group, (iii) Record.
+The groups are intended for statistical processing.
+E.g.: the N records made within the group will be averaged and type A uncertainty will be calculated.
+Each group has different sampling setup which is intended for the future sequenced measurements, such as frequency dependence, level dependence, etc.

+Each session (i) contains one or more repetition groups (ii) defined by item ‘groups count’.
+The session (i) always contains setup of the HW, which is common for all groups (ii), such as HW identifiers, capabilities of HW, etc. Next, it contains ‘measurement group G’ sections (ii), where G is index of the group.
+Each group (ii) contains setup that is unique for each group, such as number of samples, sampling rate, etc. Finally, each group also contains information about particular records (iii) within the group.

-The example of the header of the record is shown in the following text:
+The example of the header of the record that contains one measurement group is shown in the following text:

 // ====== COMMON SETUP ======